raspberrypilearning/cd-intermediate-html-css-sushi/en/step_5.md

   </article>
 ```

-+ Look at the content in your `article` and see if you can break it up into sections using this new tag.
+--- collapse ---
+---
+title: What are the new tags for?
+---

+Think of these new elements as **containers**.
+They are used to group things together.

+The `article` element is a container for a whole piece of content, in this case a set of information about attractions in my home country, Ireland.

+If you have different bits of content that aren't related, you should put each one into its own `article` element instead of putting one set of the tags around the whole lot.

+The `section` element lets you divide up related content into smaller chunks and put each chunk into its own container.

+Anything can go in between the tags.
+Usually it will be more than one element but it doesn't have to be, and they can be HTML elements of any kind.
+What you are doing is telling the browser that everything in between these tags belongs together.
+Like organising things in boxes and shelves in your home!

+If you've ever created a menu and then put it in between `<nav> </nav>` tags, that's another example of a type of container.

+--- /collapse ---

 Once your content has been organised into `article`s and `section`s you can create CSS rules in the stylesheet to control how the different bits look!
+The `article` and `section` elements can be styled just like any other HTML element.

-+ Here's some example CSS styling.
-See if you can understand it and then try to make some of your own.
++ See if you can understand the CSS rules below and then try to make some of your own.

 ```css
   section {